sercrod/sercrod/docs/reference/lifecycle.md

 ## Lifecycle timeline

-A Nablla host proceeds through these phases:
+A Sercrod host proceeds through these phases:

 1. **Construction**
    - A custom element instance is created.
-The default tag `<na-blla>` is auto-defined unless auto-define is disabled by configuration.
+The default tag `<serc-rod>` is auto-defined unless auto-define is disabled by configuration.
    - Internal fields are initialized, including data wrappers, template cache handles, and scheduler flags.

 2. **Connection**